Sunday, June 28, 2015

 Standing on the porch of Gano/Bussell Log Cabin

-The log cabin once stood at 607 Atlantic Street where it was dismantled and later reassembled at its current location 404 South Jackson Street at the Public Square.
+The log cabin once stood at 607 Atlantic Street, where it was dismantled and later reassembled at its current location, 404 South Jackson Street, at the Public Square.

-The smell of fresh herbs came from the fenced in herb garden near by.
+The smell of fresh herbs came from the fenced-in herb garden nearby.

-Here we took pictures and made videos.
+Here, we took pictures and made videos.

-1 mile SW is buried 407 unknown Confederates.
+1 mile SW has buried 407 unknown Confederates.
 Many of these died in one of the hospitals established here when Tullahoma was headquarters for the Army of Tennessee during the first six months of 1863, following the Battle of Murfreesboro and preceding the withdrawal of the Army of Chattanooga.

 Tullahoma Public School